 As for the fish, many of the seasonal fish options were excellent, but we were a little disappointed with the rice, and there were a few cuts - shrimp, octopus, scallop - that didn’t knock our socks off.
 That said, if you round out your order with picks from across the menu, you’ll leave pretty happy.

-The vibe and set up is pretty classic, new, upscale Japanese with a sparse, clean interior and tons of uncomfortable sushi bar stools.
-Remember, sushi tastes best when your butt is numb.
-Despite the rules on the wall and the serious about sushi crowd that ICHI tends to attract, the place is pretty laid back and unsnobby overall.
+The vibe and set up is pretty classic, new, upscale Japanese with a sparse, clean interior.
+Despite the rules on the wall and the serious-about-sushi crowd that ICHI tends to attract, the place is pretty laid back and unsnobby overall.
 Even fork guy would probably like it here.

 Better and bigger than average, and good to share.
 A little lemon juice and unidentifiable shavings brighten them up.

 We were instructed to fold the tuna pieces up like tacos to eat and we willingly complied.
 The crispy shallots and salty tobiko are perfect, and the tuna is quality fish.

 ICHI has acquired the world’s crispiest cucumbers and covered them in an insanely good miso tahini sauce.
 Order this.
 We would eat steel wool dunked in this sauce.

 Very heavy on the sesame oil, and a little crunchier than normal.
 It’s OK, but you can do better.

 Beef Flank Steak:

 They know how to cook steak, tender and flavorful.
 Get some yolk on that for good measure